Improving the quality of teaching and learning in rural Guatemala

 All student rental fees collected go into a fund managed by CoEd.
-After five years, enough money has accrued to replace the books.
+After five years, enough money has accrued to begin replacing the books.
 Once CoEd makes the initial investment, each Textbook Program becomes 100% self-sustaining.
-CoEd customizes the revolving fund to suit each community’s unique circumstances, with impressive results: 92% of schools that have had a CoEd Textbook Program for more than five years have renewed their books through the revolving fund.
-(About a third have even replaced their books more than once!)
+CoEd customizes the revolving fund to suit each community’s unique circumstances, with impressive results: 99% of schools that have had a CoEd Textbook Program for more than five years have become fully sustainable, regularly renewing their books with money saved through their revolving funds.

 Since the community has a financial stake in the program, they have a vested interest in its success.
 Once their programs are up and running, the schools take over the day-to-day management.
 They experience the pride, confidence, and dignity that come from helping themselves.

-More than 85% of the Textbook Programs implemented since CoEd’s founding in 1996 continue to thrive, replacing their books about every five years.
-The programs have improved student and teacher performance and morale at the schools.
+CoEd Textbook Programs have improved student and teacher performance and morale at the schools.
 For example: